noahpsutka/Movie-Explorer/README.md

 Solution - I had to run the command "fly auth login" before running "flyctl launch" in order to properly generate Procfile and fly.toml
-I was able to find this solution by reaching out to my peers who encountered similar problems.

 Issue 2:
 "Failed due to unhealthy allocations - no stable job version to auto revert to"